Lesedi La Rona: Name

 The diamond was first given a generic name after the mine (Karowe) and the pipe (AK6) where it was found.
 On 18 January 2016, Chief Executive Officer William Lamb of Lucara Diamond announced a competition, open to all Botswana citizens, to name the stone.
 In addition to naming the diamond the winner would receive P25,000 (about $2,170).

 On 9 February 2016, Lucara Diamond announced that the stone had been named Lesedi La Rona which means "Our Light" in the Tswana language.
 The winner of the competition who named the diamond was Thembani Moitlhobogi from Mmadikola.

 He stated that his reason for the name was that "the diamond is a pride, light and hope of Botswana".
 During the competition Lucara Diamond Corporation received 11,000 emails and 1,000 SMSs with name suggestions.

 History

 The diamond was found in the south lobe of Canadian company Lucara Diamond's Karowe Mine about 500 km north of Gaborone in Botswana.
-The mine is located in the Letlhakane region, where three other diamond-producing kimberlite fields have mines named Orapa, Letlhakane and Damtshaa, with the Debswana Diamond Company Ltd. The first diamond from the mine was retrieved in 2012.
+The mine is located in the Letlhakane region, where three other diamond-producing kimberlite fields have mines named Orapa, Letlhakane and Damtshaa, operated by the Debswana Diamond Company Ltd. The first diamond from the mine was retrieved in 2012.
 Botswana, South Africa and Namibia are the world's three top producers of mined diamonds.

-In the months after its discovery the diamond was exhibited in a world tour in Singapore, Hong Kong, New York, and Antwerp, a major centre of the world diamond trade.
+In the months after its discovery the diamond was exhibited on a world tour in Singapore, Hong Kong, New York, and Antwerp, a major centre of the world diamond trade.